Siddhant Chaturvedi

 Siddhant Chaturvedi (born 29 April 1993) is an Indian actor who appears in Hindi films.
-He starred as a teenage cricketer in the Amazon Prime Video series Inside Edge from 2017 to 2019 and ventured into films with the supporting role of a street rapper in the musical drama Gully Boy (2019), which won him the Filmfare Award for Best Supporting Actor.
-His performances in the coming-of-age drama Kho Gaye Hum Kahan (2023) and the romantic drama Dhadak 2 (2025) have been well-received.
+He starred as a teenage cricketer in the Amazon Prime Video series Inside Edge (2017–19), and ventured into films with the supporting role of a street rapper in the musical drama Gully Boy (2019), which won him the Filmfare Award for Best Supporting Actor.
+In the following decade, Chaturvedi transitioned into lead roles.
+During a period of commercial setbacks, he found success through streaming ventures such as the romantic drama Gehraiyaan (2022) and the coming-of-age drama Kho Gaye Hum Kahan (2023).

 Early life

 Chaturvedi was born on 29 April 1993 in Ballia, Uttar Pradesh and moved to Mumbai when he was five years old.
 His father is a chartered accountant and his mother is a homemaker.
 He attended Mithibai College in Mumbai and initially aspired to be a chartered accountant (CA), while acting on-stage for his passion.
-While pursuing his CA articleship, he became disillusioned and took some time off, during which he participated in and won The Times of Indias Fresh Face Contest in 2013.
+While pursuing his CA articleship, some time off, during which he participated in and won The Times of Indias Fresh Face Contest in 2013.